fabfischer/dotcom/content/docs/getting-started/content-syntax.md

 #### Rendering custom html

 In rare cases, you might want to render custom HTML in your memos.
-To do this, use `__html` as langauge for block.
+To do this, use `__html` as language for block.

 Example shows how to render horizontal divider in your memos.